In this article:

 Private care can help ensure support starts when needed, rather than waiting until government-subsidised services become available.

 Private home care and funded care pathways vary by person, location and circumstances.
-This graphic is intended as a simple illustration of how private support can begin within days and serve as a bridge until the outcome of government-subsidised support, such as Support at Home, is determined.
+This is intended as a simple illustration of how private support can begin within days and serve as a bridge until the outcome of government-subsidised support, such as Support at Home, is determined.

 A useful read for participants and families deciding which path best suits their needs.